 This post contains compensated links.

-Kayaking with kids in Charleston, South Carolina
+Kayaking with Kids in Charleston, South Carolina

 We loved visiting Charleston with kids on our road trip through the southeastern USA.
 The city itself was fun to explore and we won’t even get into the amazing food here, but what made us love it even more was the opportunity to get into nature.

-We were given a brief introduction to the area and on how to paddle the kayak.
+We were given a brief introduction to the area and shown how to paddle the kayak.
 We were all given life jackets (including appropriately sized kid life jackets) and dry bags for the tour.
 Our family was given two tandem kayaks, so the kids were able to ride up front.

 We spent two hours on our tour of the marshes and waterways behind Folly Beach.
 Our guide was excellent and gave us so much information about the area.
 We even got to see a couple of dolphins, plenty of birds and crabs, and oyster beds.